CN-UPB/Pishahang/README.md

 # Pishahang: Joint Orchestration of Network Function Chains and Distributed Cloud Applications

 Pishahang is a managemt and orchestration framework desgined to unify Cloud and NFV infraustructures.
-It enables complex services compsed of virtual Network Function (NF) and general-purpuse cloud services to be deployed across NFV and Cloud infraustructures.This is provided by consolidating and extending state of the art cloud and NFV tools and technologies.
+It enables complex services compsed of virtual Network Function (NFs) and general-purpuse cloud services to be deployed across NFV and Cloud infraustructures.This is provided by consolidating and extending state of the art cloud and NFV tools and technologies.

 ## Pishahang Architecture